Do you know how to prevent these common diseases?

 - Dermatitis caused by skin folds

 The loose skin of small animals is prone to dermatitis.
-This skin disease is very common for dogs and cats like Pekingese, Shih Tzu dogs and Persian cats with flat nose and popped eyes.
-The owner should mind for frequent face cleaning such as wiping with wet cotton or a soft damp cloth, and gently rubbing off the secretions and dirt from the folds on the face.
+This skin disease is very common for dogs and cats like Pekingese, Shih Tzu dogs and Persian cats with a flat nose and popping eyes.
+The owner should mind frequent face cleaning such as wiping with wet cotton or a soft damp cloth and gently rubbing off the secretions and dirt from the folds on the face.
 Should there be red and odorous secretions at the corners of your pet’s eyes, or their eyes being red and swollen, likely that the cleaning is not thorough enough, veterinarian consultation should be considered for timely treatment.

 2. Urinary system syndrome

 Cats are prone to urinary system syndrome, and dietary discomfort and environmental changes can cause problems in the cat’s urinary system.
 Keep the environment clean and clean the cat litter to reduce the pressure on the cat.
 Clean drinking water should always be available and moving water also encourages cats to drink more water.
 The high moisture content of the wet food helps the cat to replenish water while eating.
 Symptoms of insufficient water include drowsiness, loss of appetite, rapid heartbeat, and asthma.
 The owner should take care to prevent it!

 For all pets that don’t brush their teeth, whether it’s a cat or a dog, this is a common problem that is hard to avoid.
 The residue of food and the effect of bacteria and saliva will make the pet’s teeth yellow and inflamed!
 It is best to clean your pet’s mouth on time, and ideally, it is to brush their teeth every day.
 When the owner finds that the pet has bad breath, better check whether there are dark yellow dental plaque and grey calculus on their pet’s teeth.
 If necessary, book a dental cleaning with a veterinarian.